apache/cloudstack-documentation/source/adminguide/storage.rst

 #.
 Zone
 #.
 Format: Filesystem format (XFS, EXT4) which will be installed on the Shared FileSystem.
 #.
 Network: Guest network to which the Shared FileSystem will be attached.
 #.
-Compute offering: Offering using which the Shared FileSystem VM will be deployed.
+Compute offering: Offering using which the Shared FileSystem Instance will be deployed.
 #.
 Disk offering: Offering used by the underlying data volume.
 #.
 Size, MinIops and MaxIos: Displayed only when the disk offering takes custom size and custom iops.